Cost of Attendance

 - books and supplies

-- transportation (gas, auto insurance, maintenance, but NOT purchase of a vehicle) for educational purposes
+- transportation for educational purposes (gas, auto insurance, maintenance, but not the purchase of a vehicle)

 - personal (basic hygiene, laundry, etc.)

 Regional cost of living indices are used in adjusting room, board and transportation allowances.
 Programs are polled for books and supply costs.
-Adjustments are made annually for actual direct costs based on recommendations by the Budget & Finance Office as approved by the Board.
+Adjustments are made annually for actual direct costs based on recommendations by EVMS Financial Service and the Office of the Vice President for Administration & Finance as approved by the board.

 Students' actual expenses will vary according to lifestyle and personal choices.
-A summary of COA - Living, Personal and Travel Allowances broken down by academic year is available.
+Please review this summary of COA related to living, personal and travel allowances.
 A carefully planned personal budget for these expenses can help save money and reduce overall indebtedness.
-See Financial Planning
+Learn more about financial planning.

-Federal regulation requires that all financial aid calculations be based on a single Cost of Attendance (COA) budget for a program.
+Federal regulation requires that all financial aid calculations be based on a single COA budget for a program.
 See specific programs for current cost of attendance budget:

-IMPORTANT: Your COA does not support your family.
-If you have unusual expenses during an enrollment period, review the policy on Budget Adjustment Allowances to see if you may be eligible to request a budget increase.
-Requests may be granted based on documented expenses for enrollment period for:
+Important: Your COA does not support your family.
+If you have unusual expenses during an enrollment period, review the policy on budget adjustment allowances to see if you may be eligible to request a budget increase.
+Requests may be granted based on documented expenses during an enrollment period for:

 All requests will be considered on a case-by-case basis within federal regulations.